Dear Donors, please read and comply with the following No-Contact Drop Spot Guidelines.

 How is Covid-19 Spread?

-There is a risk of getting Covid-19 from breathing air that has come from Covid-19 positive person, and from touching surfaces and then contaminating ourselves (touching our eyes, mouths, nose etc).
+There is a risk of getting Covid-19 from breathing air that has come from Covid-19 positive person, and less likely but still possible, from touching surfaces and then contaminating ourselves (touching our eyes, mouths, nose etc).

 How do we Reduce the Likelihood of Getting Covid-19?